Muppetsg2/cpp-tree-sitter/README.md

 # cpp-tree-sitter

 `cpp-tree-sitter` is a modern, lightweight **C++11 (and newer)** wrapper around the [tree-sitter](https://github.com/tree-sitter/tree-sitter/) parsing library.
-It provides a clean, RAII-compliant interface and CMake integrations to simplify working with syntax trees in C++ projects.
+It provides a clean, RAII-compliant interface and robust CMake integration to simplify working with syntax trees in C++ projects.
-> Note on this Fork: This project is a significant evolution of the original repository by Nick Sumner.
-It has been rewritten to support older C++ standards (back to C++11), full Query/Wasm support, and advanced tree traversal utilities.
+> **Note on this Fork:** This project is a significant evolution of the original repository by Nick Sumner.
+It supports legacy C++ standards (back to C++11), full Query/Wasm support, and advanced tree traversal utilities.

 ## Key Features
-* **Modern RAII API:** Automatic memory management for Parsers, Trees, Nodes, and Cursors using standard smart pointers.
+* **Modern RAII API:** Automatic memory management for `Parsers`, `Trees`, `Nodes`, and `Cursors` using standard smart pointers.
 * **Broad Compatibility:** Supports **C++11, C++14, C++17, and C++20**.
 It automatically leverages modern features like `std::string_view` and `std::concepts` if available, while providing fallbacks for older standards.
 * **STL-style Iterators:** Use standard `for` loops to iterate over child nodes.
 * **Tree Visitor:** A built-in Depth-First Search (DFS) visitor (`ts::visit`) for easy tree traversal.
-* **Wasm Support:** High-level wrappers for loading and managing WebAssembly-based grammars.
+* **Wasm Support:** High-level wrappers for WebAssembly-based grammars.
 * **Query Engine:** Full support for tree-sitter queries (patterns and captures).
-* **CMake Integration:** Easy dependency management using [CPM.cmake](https://github.com/cpm-cmake/cpm.cmake).
+* **CMake Integration:** Seamless dependency management via [CPM.cmake](https://github.com/cpm-cmake/cpm.cmake).

 ## Requirements
 * **Compiler:** C++11 compatible or newer (C++17/20 recommended).
 * **Build System:** [CMake](https://cmake.org/) 3.30 or newer.

 ## Using in a CMake Project
-The easiest way to include `cpp-tree-sitter` is via CPM.
+The easiest way to integrate `cpp-tree-sitter` is via CPM.
 Adding this wrapper automatically makes the core `tree-sitter` library available as well.

 ```cmake
 cmake_minimum_required(VERSION 3.30)